Best shows for 5 year olds to enjoy right now

 Paw Patrol

 What’s not to love about a group of puppy heroes?
-This colorful animation follows 10-year-old Ryder and his team of fearless pups as they help those in need in Adventure Bay.
+This colourful animation follows 10-year-old Ryder and his team of fearless pups as they help those in need in Adventure Bay.
 Playful pups Marshall, Rubble, Skye, Chase, Rocky, and Zuma are all rescue dogs in training and in later seasons they’re joined by friends, Cap’n Turbot, Robo-Dog, Everest, and Tracker.
 The energetic canines are so popular they even made it onto the big screen with Paw Patrol: The Movie.
+This was followed by the 2023 sequel The Mighty Movie.
 Surely it's one of the best shows for 5 year olds?!

 Why watch: It teaches children we’re all individuals and if we play to our unique strengths we can achieve anything.